Encapsule-Annex/jsgraph/README.md

 - fromObject(dataObject)
 - fromJSON(jsonString)

-### Private state
+#### Private state

-The following properties are additionally visible on DirectedGraph objects under the debugger at runtime.
-These should be considered _private state_ of DirectedGraph that may change without notice.
-To avoid problems, please use only the provided API methods and never access DirectedGraph private state directly in your client code.
+The following runtime properties are visible under the runtime debugger but should be considered _private state_ of the DirectedGraph implementation that may change without notice.

+To avoid problems with future jsgraph releases, never access `DirectedGraph` private state directly.
+Instead, rely on the API methods documented above to insulate your derived client code from the specific storage representation used by jsgraph vX.Y.Z.

 - vertexMap: {},
 - rootMap: {},